targomo/targomo-java/README.md

 ### 0.34.0
 - Add the possibility to set metadata for criterion definition
 - Fix edge statistic request options serialization
-- Add `customGeometryCollectionIdFeatureIds` parameter for the administrative areas
+- Add `customGeometryCollectionId` & `customGeometryFeatureIds` parameters for the administrative areas

 ### 0.33.0
 - Add an `equals` method for `RoutingOptions`